mattiasgustavsson/newpixie/readme.md

 gcc ../source/main.c -lSDL2 -lGLEW -lGL -lm -lpthread
 ```

-SDL2 and GLEW are required - if you don't hsve them installed you can do so by running
+SDL2 and GLEW are required - if you don't have them installed you can do so by running
 ```
 sudo apt-get install libsdl2-dev sudo apt-get install libglew-dev